-The modalities I use are EMDR, LifeSpan Integration, Brainspotting, Talk Therapy, Person Centered Therapy, Family of Origin, Hakomi, Internal Family Systems (parts work), Mindfulness, Somatic Experiencing and Neuroscience.
+The modalities I use area EMDR, Family of Origin, Hakomi, Internal Family Systems (parts work), LifeSpan Integration, Mindfulness, Neuroscience, Person Centered Therapy, Somatic Experiencing and Talk Therapy.

-My clients are amazed to discover that what has plagued them their entire lives can dissolve over a short time.
+My clients are amazed to discover that what has plagued them their entire lives can dissolve over time.

 Using LifeSpan Integration we are able to work through birth and preverbal trauma up to the present day.
 We no longer need to have our past define our future.
 Through various modalities we are able to release that which is holding you back from living the extraordinary life you were born to live.

-I use a mind/body/spirit approach in my practice, assisting you in gaining greater knowledge of yourself, your relationship with others, and how best to heal your wounds.
+I use a mind/body/spirit approach in my practice, assisting you in gaining greater knowledge of yourself, your relationship with self and others, and how best to heal your wounds.

 I can help